 This handbook is about changing the look and feel of a Drupal site.

 You can do more with a theme than change the appearance of an entire site.
-It is also possible to "theme" only certain sections of a site, certain types of content, or even individual pages.
-For example, your theme could specify a different look for just the front page of your site.
+It is also possible to "theme" specific sections of a site, certain types of content, or even individual pages or an specific regions.
+For example, your theme could specify a different look for just the front page of your site,or your theme could specify a different look for just the particular region like sidebar first,header, etc.

 Some other things that you can do with a theme are: